Maersk Drilling sees signs of recovery as orders rebound

 "I think over the next 12-18 months we will see a number of deals...
 We are ready to take part in such consolidation," he said.

-Norway’s Seadrill, controlled by Norwegian-born billionaire John Fredriksen, is still going through a Chapter 11 process, with some creditors having proposed to sell part of its rigs.
+Norway's Seadrill (SDRL.OL), controlled by Norwegian-born billionaire John Fredriksen, is still going through a Chapter 11 process, with some creditors having proposed to sell part of its rigs.

 Separately, Seadrill said on Thursday that it expected shareholders will face significant losses as a result of the restructuring.